Cardinal-Cryptography/signer-integration-example/README.md

 ## Transaction: prepare accounts

-We are making transactions on Aleph Zero Testnet.
-We need two accounts and some funds.
-Create a second account in Signer.
-Accounts have associated networks - we want both our account to be have Aleph Zero Testnet selected.
-You can either select it in account creator or change it in the settings.
+Since we'll be making transactions on the Aleph Zero Testnet, we'll need two accounts and some funds (TZERO).
+Create a second account in the Signer.
+Accounts have associated networks and we want both our accounts to have Aleph Zero Testnet selected.
+You can either select it in the account creator or change it later in the settings.

-We should add filtering accounts over selected network. `web3Accounts` has a `genesis` param available, for Aleph Zero Testnet we want:
+We should be able to filter the accounts over selected network.
+To that end, `web3Accounts` has a `genesisHash` param available and for the Aleph Zero Testnet we want:

 ```js
 const accounts = await web3Accounts({